Antigua Guatemala: 17th-century events

 The temple of the Escuela de Cristo -School of Christ- was founded in the parish of Our Lady of Remedios in 1664 and from 1689 onward it was known as the Congregation of San Felipe de Neri.
 Meanwhile, around 1690, the Jesuits founded another school: the "San Francisco de Borja" where the poet and priest Rafael Landivar, S.J., eventually would study and serve as principal.

-In the seventeenth century there were two types of nuns: discalced and urban.

 Saint Hermano Pedro

 Pedro de San José Betancourt came to Guatemalan land in 1650 from his native Tenerife.
 Upon arrival he suffered a serious illness, during which he had the first opportunity to be with the poor and dispossessed.
 After his recovery he wanted to pursue ecclesiastical studies but unable to do so, professed as a Franciscan tertiary in the Convent of San Francisco in Santiago de los Caballeros.
 He founded shelters for the poor, indigenous, and homeless, and founded the Order of the Brothers of Our Lady of Bethlehem in 1656, to serve the poor.
 Santo Hermano Pedro wrote several books, including: Instruction De la Cruz's brother, Crown of the Passion of Jesus Christ our good or Rules Confraternity Betlemitas.
 He is considered the great evangelist of the West Indies, just as San Francisco Javier is to the East Indies.
 Brother Pedro attended to the poor, sick, orphaned, and dying, and was an early promoter of Human Rights.
 Additionally, he was the first literacy advocate in America, and the Order of Betlemitas in turn was the first religious order born in the Americas.
 The Santo Hermano Pedro was a man ahead of his time, both in his methods of teaching reading and writing to the illiterate and in medical patient treatment.